FredPont/spatial/README.md

 Single-Cell Spatial Explorer can display clusters :
 ![clusters](./src/web/clusters.png)

-Single-Cell Spatial Explorer can display about 30,000 Human pathways on a microscopy image  in combination with [Single-Cell Signature Explorer](https://doi.org/10.1093/nar/gkz601) :
+In combination with [Single-Cell Signature Explorer](https://doi.org/10.1093/nar/gkz601), Single-Cell Spatial Explorer can display about 30,000 Human pathways or gene signatures as tunable overlays on a microscopy image.
+Both transparency and image contrast can be adjusted by the user  :
 ![expression](./src/web/expression.png)

 Single-Cell Spatial Explorer is compatible with [FIJI](https://fiji.sc/) and [ImageJ](https://imagej.nih.gov/ij/).
-In this picture the contour of tumoral cells have been obtained by image analysis and were imported into Single-Cell Spatial Explorer:
+In this picture the contours of tumoral cells have been obtained by FIJI analysis and were imported into Single-Cell Spatial Explorer:
 ![FIJI](./src/web/fiji.png)

  Single-Cell Spatial Explorer is written in pure